Entech-Ramon/SonicWALL-Security-Services-Audit/README.md

 ### Security Considerations

-In an effort to ensure Security is kept for our company and clients, I've choosen to use Auzre for handling the Powershell Scripts.
+In an effort to ensure Security is kept for our company and clients, I've chosen to use Auzre for handling the Powershell Scripts.
-Using an Azure Automation account and Azure Key Vault, we are able to pull API Keys and Sonicwall Passwords without the fear of this sensitive info being passed or stored insecurely.
+Using an Azure Automation account and Azure Key Vault, we are able to pull API Keys and Sonicwall Passwords without the fear of this sensitive information being passed or stored insecurely.
 This could be modified to run less securely on a local machine fairly easily.
 I would recommend running in Azure Automation and using Azure Key Vault for API key storage.
-Approved IPs are only allowed to connect to our sonicwalls, so the use of a Azure Hybrid worker is required to make that secure connection.
+Approved IPs are only allowed to connect to our SonicWalls, so the use of an Azure Hybrid worker is required to make that secure connection.

 ### Integration Features
 A.  Documenting the following Security Services for Sonicwalls and tagging Flexible Asset to Sonicwall Config